angular/components/DEV_ENVIRONMENT.md

 ### Approving public API changes
 If you're making changes to a public API, they need to be propagated to our public API golden files.
-To save the changes you can run `yarn approve-api <target>` and to review the changes, you can look at the file under `goldens/<package>/<entry-point>.api.md`.
+To save the changes you can run `pnpm approve-api <target>` and to review the changes, you can look at the file under `goldens/<package>/<entry-point>.api.md`.